 PhD Scholarships – Radiation Detection Doctoral Network

-The Radiation Detection Doctoral Network is a new collaborative doctoral training programme that provided industrially-relevant PhD research projects.
-The network is hosted by the Universities of Surrey, Sussex and Royal Holloway, in collaboration with our industrial partners National Physical Laboratory, Kromek, Hilger Crystals, Ultra Energy and Rapiscan Systems.
+The Radiation Detection Doctoral Network is a new collaborative doctoral training programme that provides industrially-relevant PhD research projects.
+The network is hosted by the Universities of Surrey and Sussex, in collaboration with our industrial partners National Physical Laboratory, Kromek, Hilger Crystals, and Rapiscan Systems.

-Project 2: Investigation of the stability of Silicon Photomultiplier based gamma and neutron detectors (University of Surrey, with NPL and Kromek )
+Project 1: Investigation of the stability of Silicon Photomultiplier based gamma and neutron detectors (University of Surrey, with NPL and Kromek)